tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

 Or, according to [Wikipedia](https://en.wikipedia.org/wiki/Functional_programming):

 >In computer science, functional programming is a programming paradigm where programs are constructed by applying and composing functions.
-It is a declarative programming paradigm in which function definitions are trees of expressions that each return a value, rather than a sequence of imperative statements which change the state of the program.
+It is a declarative programming paradigm in which function definitions are trees of expressions that each return a value, rather than a sequence of imperative statements that change the state of the program.

-In other words, you can assign variables new values, but existing values cannot change.
+In other words, you can assign variables a new value, but existing values cannot change.

 A few examples:
 ```python